Dolganoff/Preamp_3EQ_LA/README.txt

 ------------

-You're not obliged to do so but I ask you to let me know if you're building described product for your own use or commersialise it.
+You're not obliged to do so but I ask you to let me know if you're building described product for your own use or commercialise it.

 Software tools used in this project:
 ------------------------------------